xtext/seven-languages-xtext/documentation/08_tortoise.md

 # Little Tortoise

 Do you remember the programming language [Logo](http://en.wikipedia.org/wiki/Logo_%28programming_language%29)?
 Logo was used in computer science classes to teach children how to program.
-In fact, it was a adaptation of LISP!
+In fact, it was an adaptation of LISP!
 But the remarkable part was the so-called *turtle*, a graphical cursor that can be given commands to move and turn, thereby drawing lines.

 ![](images/tortoise_screenshot.png)